-The indexing component of Full-Text Search is responsible for the initial population of the full-text index, and the subsequent update of this index when the data in the full-text indexed tables is modified.
-The architecture of the full-text gathering mechanism has been improved in Microsoft SQL Server 2005 in order to make the full-text indexing process more efficient, leading to significant performance improvements.
+The indexing component of full-text search is responsible for the initial population of the full-text index, and the subsequent update of this index when the data in the full-text indexed tables is modified.

 Full-Text Indexing Process

 When indexing data stored in a varbinary(max) or image column, the filter, which implements the IFilter interface, extracts text based on the specified file format for that data (for example, Microsoft Word).
-In some cases, the filter components require the varbinary(max), or image data to be written out to the service account Temp directory, instead of being pushed into memory.
+In some cases, the filter components require the varbinary(max), or image data to be written out to the filterdata folder, instead of being pushed into memory.

 As part of processing, the gathered text data is passed through a word breaker to separate the text into individual tokens, or keywords.
 The language used for tokenization is specified at the column level, or can be identified within varbinary(max), image, or xml data by the filter component.

-Additional processing may be performed to remove noise words, and to normalize tokens before they are stored in the full-text index or an index fragment.
+Additional processing may be performed to remove stopwords, and to normalize tokens before they are stored in the full-text index or an index fragment.